The Ten Human Years Of Preta Eshana is now complete! You can pre-order your vinyl with artwork and writing here.

 All artists have kindly offered their services free of charge.
 We would, however like to be able to gift all contributors payment for their skills, time and effort.
 If you would like to make a donation in order to help make this happen, please do so via the Paypal button below.

-We asked musicians to look at the introductory chapters of the story (below) and to investigate what resonated.
+We asked musicians to look at the introductory chapters of the story (below) to discover what resonated.

 We then suggested musicians placed self-imposed restrictions on the way they worked, to afford an opportunity to operate in ways previously unaccustomed to.
 This also provided a basis of continuity for collaborative practice on the album.

-Similarly, we asked artists to read the introductory chapters of the story below and investigate and elucidate on themes it brought up.
+Similarly, we asked artists to read the introductory chapters of the story below and expand on themes it brought up.

 For the project to possess continuity, we asked artists to place self-imposed restrictions on their work e.g. Limiting work to black/grey/manilla and cardboard brown.